sushilshik/mm-vis-js/README.md

 Example: https://sushilshik.github.io/

 Features:
-* No need to install anything.
+* No need to install.
 * No need to register in online services to edit schemes
 * Schemes data can be edited from it's text representation
 * Code (e.q. from github projects) can be converted to mm-vis-js schemes for visual research